zhaoshuoxp/GWASanalytics/README.md

 ./Bed2GWASCatalog.sh -p group.tsv TCF21_peaks_hg38.bed
 ```

-For searching all diseases mode, add `-a`:
+For searching all diseases, use `-a`:

 ```shell
 ./Bed2GWASCatalog.sh -a TCF21_peaks_hg38.bed